zerotohero-dev/zerotohero-web/content/roadmap/what-the-junior-actually-needs.md

 won't help much.

-**You are not your stack**: The language you know, the framework you use, the toolchain you learned in your bootcamp—none of that is your identity or your moat.
+**You are not your stack**: The language you know, the framework you use, the toolchain you learned in your bootcamp: none of that is your identity or your moat.
 What is your moat is how you think, what you can figure out, and what you do with problems that nobody handed you a solution to.